An Exegetical Commentary

 10ó the twenty-four elders will fall down before Him who sits on the throne, and will worship Him who lives forever and ever, and will cast their crowns before the throne, saying,

 the twenty-four elders will fall down: Grk. piptō, "fall down," means to voluntarily thrown oneself to the ground as a sign of devotion.
 The fact of God sitting on a throne and living forever is repeated again for effect. before Him who sits on the throne, and will worship: Grk. proskuneō.
 See 3:9 on "worship."
-Whenever the four living creatures laud the Creator the elders immediately "fall down" or prostrate themselves before the throne of God and offer their "worship."
+Whenever the four living beings laud the Creator the elders immediately "fall down" or prostrate themselves before the throne of God and offer their "worship."
 Christians typically associate the term "worship" with a public religious service.
 Among Christians public worship services are conducted in a variety of forms or styles, and much debate and some division has occurred in congregations over these styles.

 Some Christian leaders propose that God is an audience to the human effort at worship.
 God as audience was first suggested by Soren Kierkegaard, the nineteenth century philosopher, who viewed worship as a kind of play with three principal parts Ė prompters, actors and audience.
 He interpreted the liturgical worship of his day as God being the prompter, the clergy as the actors and the congregation as the audience.
 Kierkegaard believed the roles should be reversed with the clergy as the prompters, the congregation as the actors and God as the audience.
 The deficiency of Kierkegaardís model is that a worship service can become only a performance with the prompters seeking to orchestrate the quality of the performance and God watching with a critical eye as a heavenly Ebert with a wavering thumb.
 Kierkegaardís model does not fit any of the scenes of worship described in Revelation.